Al31415/Landslide_Research/README.md

 # Landslide Research Analysis
-This repository contains data from CMIP6 (CESM2), NOAA, SSURGO, and USGS and evaluates how different feature sets
+This repository houses datasets from CMIP6 (CESM2), NOAA, SSURGO, and USGS.
+It benchmarks models for landslide prediction, identifies the most influential features, and uses the top-performing models to project how landslide risk will evolve as climate-driven changes in precipitation intensify.

 ## Package Structure